hoffmangroup/segway/doc/segway.rst

                                                     including resource informatoin and exit status
 |rarr| ``jt_info.txt``                              log file used by GMTK when creating a junction tree
 |rarr| ``likelihood.``\ \*\ ``.tab``                tab-delimited summary of likelihood by training
-                                                    iteration; can be used to examine  how fast training converges
+                                                    instance; can be used to examine  how fast training converges
 |rarr| ``run.sh``                                   list of commands run by Segway, not
                                                     including wrappers